Here’s Why Charging an Electric Car Can Suck - And It’s Not The Reason You Think!

 here s why charging an electric car can suck and it s not the reason you think...

-It's like Sinclair Shell and Maverick made you check in at their station before you could refill your tank.
-This is how the charging point works.
-I have my credit card information connected to my phone. and it actually uses apple pay for the charger to work now.
-You can also use a small swipe card if I had one, but since I have the app, that's what I'm going to use, so I just hold my phone near the charge. period and there it goes it's authorizing my credit card which is stored in the app and check that click and now my charger should be available like this but right away we run into another problem because remember how I said all these new manufacturers use a standard plug the j1772 plug well it looks like this but unfortunately i lied to you because tesla uses their own proprietary plug which really
+I have my credit card information plugged into my phone and it's actually used in my case Apple Pay to power the charger now you can also use a little swipe card if I had one but since I have the app that's what I'm going to do use, so I just hold my phone near the charging point and there it goes.
+Authorizing my credit card which is stored in the app and verify click and now my charger should be available like this but we immediately ran into another problem because remember I said all these new manufacturers use a standard plug, the j1772 plug.

 suck